flyingfisch/flyingfisch.github.io-src/_drafts/_posts/2018-02-22-an-updated-thought-on-self-documenting-code.md

 # Don't give singular classes and variables with plural names

-I feel like this goes without saying but it occurs so often I suppoose it bears mentioning.
+I feel like this goes without saying but it occurs so often I suppose it bears mentioning.

 ```csharp
 // don't do this